rickballard/CoCivium/legacy/Civium/insights/Insight_AI_Veto_c4_20250801.md

 This spiral explains how veto use:
 - Shapes and reflects trust
-- Impacts CoCivium consensus dynamics
+- Impacts CoCivium™ consensus dynamics
 - Alters future weight of one's decisions

 ---

 ## [5] Human Veto Rights

-Humans are not subordinate in CoCivium.
+Humans are not subordinate in CoCivium™.
 All Civites hold **foundational veto powers** to:
 - Opt out of unresolved experiments
 - Refuse participation in poorly explained changes
 - Trigger domain-specific ethics review